Robert Widenmann: Lincoln County War

-Both Billy the Kid and Deputy Marshal Widenmann were pursued by the Lincoln County Sheriff's Department for their involvement in the deaths of Sheriff Brady and Deputy Hindman.
+Both Billy the Kid and Deputy Marshal Widenmann were sought by the Lincoln County Sheriff's Department for prosecution over their involvement in the murders of Sheriff Brady and Deputy Hindman.
 Deputy Marshal Widenmann surrendered to the United States Army at Fort Stanton.

 On April 4, 1878, Lieut.
-Col. Nathan Dudley assumed control of Fort Stanton and immediately released Rob and three others in default of legal documents.
+Col. Nathan Dudley assumed command of Fort Stanton and immediately released Widenmann and three others in default of legal documents.

-On April 7, 1878, Rob and Marshal John E. Sherman Jr., arrested Jesse Evans, but within hours Dudley had procured warrants for Rob and seven others, who were now rearrested and held at the fort pending investigation in connection with the murder of Brady.
-Here they remained until 18 April, when a grand jury ordered the release of four, including Rob, and indicted the others.
+On April 7, 1878, Widenmann and Marshal John E. Sherman Jr., arrested Jesse Evans.
+Within hours, however Lt.-Col. Dudley procured arrest warrants for Deputy U.S. Marshall Widenmann and seven other members of the Regulators, who were now rearrested and held at Fort Stanton pending investigation in connection with the murder of Brady.
+Here they remained until 18 April, when a grand jury ordered the release of four prisoners, including Rob, and returned indictments against the others.

-On May 2, 1878, Rob, Alexander McSween, and seven others were incarcerated, this time by Sheriff John Copeland on Dudley's orders, only to be released two days later on lack of evidence.
+On May 2, 1878, Widenmann, Alexander McSween, and seven others were incarcerated, this time by Lincoln County Sheriff John Copeland on Dudley's orders, only to be released two days later on lack of evidence.

-On June 12, 1878, Rob left Lincoln for the last time, traveling under military escort to Mesilla, New Mexico to testify against Jesse Evans.
+On June 12, 1878, Rob left Lincoln for the last time, traveling under United States Army escort to Mesilla, New Mexico to testify against Jesse Evans.
 This he did on 2 July.

 Toward the end of September or the first week of October 1878, Widenmann, fearing for his life, fled the territory making his way east to ship out for London.